DBIA2023/DecodingBiasesinAI_grp5/README.md

 | Adjusted R-Squared  |   0.019   |   0.245   |   0.260   |
 | F-Statistic         |   1.962   |   9.026   |   8.459   |

-- *, **, *** indicates significance at 90%, 95% and 99% respectively
-- Standard error is reported in the brackets
+*, **, *** indicates significance at 90%, 95% and 99% respectively, Standard error is reported in the brackets

 **Table 2: Regression results for candidate CV scores**